Rooney to coach MLS All-Stars in Arsenal friendly

 On July 18, 10 Arsenal players will also go up against 10 MLS players in the Skills Challenge, which will again be held at Audi Field.

-Arsenal are eight points clear at the top of the Premier League with 10 games remaining, while Rooney's D.C.
-United are 11th in the Eastern Conference in MLS with four points from as many games this season.
+Arsenal is eight points clear at the top of the Premier League with 10 games remaining, while Rooney's D.C.
+United is 11th in the Eastern Conference in MLS with four points from as many games this season.